 Procedures.
-Each college or school has a dean's representative (medical/compassionate withdrawal designee) to review medical/compassionate withdrawal requests.
 A student requesting a medical/compassionate withdrawal is referred to the dean's designee of the college of the major.
 A non-degree student is referred to the dean's designee of the college with which he or she is primarily affiliated.
-The dean's designee contacts the instructor of each course for which the student is requesting a medical/compassionate withdrawal to solicit additional perspective on the case.
 The dean's designee determines the appropriateness of the medical/compassionate withdrawal request and whether an administrative hold is indicated.
-Removal of the hold must be authorized by the designee before the student can register for a future semester or be readmitted to the university.
+If an administrative hold was issued, removal of the hold must be authorized by the designee before the student can register for a future semester or be readmitted to the university.